 Below you can see the inner workings of the bean dip making.
-Throw some beans, yogurt (or sour cream), lime juice, and seasonings in a blender and pulse until smooth and creamy.
+Throw some beans, yogurt (or sour cream), lime juice, and seasonings in a blender or food processor and pulse until smooth and creamy.

 I used Olena’s tips over on ifoodreal to make and freeze a bunch of beans a while back.
 This was great… until I realized they were over taking my freezer.
 So, we’ve been on a use all the beans kick ever since.
 Canned beans work the same way as thawed cooked beans, so use whichever you prefer.

 It will come out looking like this.
 Trust me, it tastes better than it looks.

 From here, just sprinkle cheese on top and bake until warm and bubbly.
 Then comes the best part – the toppings!
 Add as many as your heart desires.
 Mine ends up having about as much toppings as there is bean dip.
 I love it this way.